Bilingual Education (BILG)

 BILG 4361.
 Transliterate Communities in Schools.

 This course explores how to provide equitable educational opportunities to emergent bilinguals and their families within and outside of schooling.
 Using relationship building and instructional practices, learners incorporate the multicultural, translingual and cognitive competencies of bilingual learners that emerge from their community, representing learning resources that advance academic achievement.
-Prerequisite: Admittance to the Educator Preparation Program and a minimum 2.75 Overall GPA and Education Core and [SPAN 3307 or SPAN 3308] and [SPAN 3371 or SPAN 3309] both with grades of "C" or better.
-Corequisite: Bilingual Block I.
+As this is part of a multi-course, field-based experience, students must apply in advance for placement and meet program-specific prerequisite and corequisite coursework requirements.
+Prerequisite: Admittance to the Educator Preparation Program and a 2.75 Overall GPA and Departmental Approval.

 3 Credit Hours.
 3 Lecture Contact Hours.
 0 Lab Contact Hours.